Bike Value Depreciation Calculator

 About this calculator

 Bicycles lose value through a combination of time, wear, and market factors.
-This calculator models depreciation using: value = round(originalPrice × 0.85^ageYears × (condition / 100) × max(0, 1 − mileage / 50,000) × typeMultiplier).
+This calculator models depreciation using: value = round(originalPrice × 0.85^ageYears × (condition / 100) × max(0, 1 − mileage / 50,000) × tierMultiplier).
 The 0.85^ageYears term applies a 15% annual depreciation rate, compounding each year.
 The condition score (0–100) scales the result linearly — a bike in 80% condition retains 80% of its age-adjusted value.
 The mileage factor reduces value to zero at 50,000 km, reflecting mechanical wear.
-Finally, a bike-type multiplier boosts mountain bikes by 10% (stronger used-market demand) and reduces road bikes by 10% relative to a neutral baseline, while other types receive no adjustment.
+Finally, a quality-tier multiplier applies directly: 0.7 for a high-end road/mountain bike, 0.6 for mid-range, 0.5 for entry-level, and 0.4 for a basic/hybrid bike — reflecting that higher-end bikes retain more of their age-adjusted value thanks to stronger used-market demand for quality components.

 How to use